Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Families Anonymous (http://famanon.org.uk/) is a self-help service based on the 12-steps plan and is aimed at helping families affected by drug use and behavioral problems.

-Bottled Up offers information and advice for family members living with someone who is alcohol dependent.
-The two founders of the organisation are a therapist and a psychologist who have direct experience of alcoholism. (www.bottled-up.com)
+They offer information and advice for family members living with someone who is alcohol-dependent.
+The two founders of the organisation are a therapist and a psychologist who have direct experience with alcoholism. (www.bottled-up.com)

 Support for families and loved ones of alcohol abusers is very important in the sufferer’s ongoing recovery and continued sobriety.
 One of the victims of alcoholism is the breakdown of trust within families as well as the added risk of alcohol use disorder continuing through the family line from parent to child.